 What are the most common football injuries?

 If you play football, you know better than anyone that football is a “rough” sport.
-Regardless of the helmets, braces, pads, and supports, wounds are a typical part of the sport.
-Players are rough on the field and tend to have little mercy.
-Football players tend to be more susceptible to injury, due to the aggressiveness of the sport.
+Players are rough on the field.
+They tend to have little mercy.
+However, regardless of the helmets, braces, pads, and supports, wounds are typical.
+Therefore, football players tend to be more susceptible to injury.

 Most common football injuries:

 These typical injuries are the most common in football.
 A strain or sprain typically isn’t a need for medical attention, although, possible.
 However, its normally treated with a method called R.I.C.E. = Rest, Ice.
 Compression & Elevate.

 A fracture (broken bone) makes up for one-quarter of major football injuries.
 This injury requires a doctor.

 Turf toe is a sprain to a ligament of the big toe.
 And is caused by jumping or running on hard turf.
 Such as a football field.

 This occurs when sharp changes are made.
 Achilles tendonitis can be a very serious injury.
 It must be treated by a doctor.
 The Achilles Tendon is located at the back of the foot, above the heel.
 As a result of this, a football player could be out an entire season!

 An ACL tear often occurs with a sudden stop, change in motion, or jump.
 This is considered a major ligament in the knee.
 An ACL tear is the most common ligament injury in football.
 It’s important to seek medical attention immediately.
 That being said, it could result in up to 4 months of loss of game time.

 A torn meniscus happens when the meniscus is damaged or torn.
 A tough tackle on the field can result in a torn cartilage.